PACE-challenge/pacechallenge.org/2024/index.md

 ### Challenge Description

-The goal of this year's challenge is to compute a 2-layered drawing of a bipartite graph, where one side is fixed, with a minimum number of crossings. for a given graph of small width.
+The goal of this year's challenge is to compute a 2-layered drawing of a bipartite graph, where one side is fixed, with a minimum number of crossings.
 More precisely:

 **Input:** A bipartite graph $G=((A\dot\cup B),E)$, and a linear order of $A$. <br/>
 **Output:** A linear order of $B$. <br/>